ritrafa/Gib-Work-Bounties/.github/ISSUE_TEMPLATE/template_with_code_review.md

 ---
 name: 'Technical Review Bounty - with Code Review'
 about: 'Use this template for technical reviews that include code review for open source projects.'
-title: 'Technical Review with Code Review: [Product/Feature]'
+title: 'Dean's List x  [Product/Feature] : Technical Review with Code Review'
 labels: 'technical-review, open-source, code-review'
 assignees: ''